 Razor burn and razor bumps are sometimes confused, as both happen after shaving and may produce inflammation, discomfort, and a red rash.
 These two, though, are distinct.

 Razor burn occurs after shaving, while razor bumps are produced by shaved hairs sprouting back and getting ingrown.

 Ingrown hairs can appear as raised pimples or acne once you eliminate hair using treatments such as tweezing, shaving, or waxing.
 As your hair grows back, it will curl into the skin rather than away from it.

 Furthermore, those with curly hair seem to be more prone to have razor bumps since their hair is more inclined to coil back into the skin.

 If you find witch hazel a valuable substance with great benefits, you can watch this video to discover more about it:

-Once again, it is undeniable that the answer is yes to the question, “Does witch hazel help with razor bumps?”
-Not only that, but it also brings you various advantages, such as treating acne, treating a burn, tightening pores, and others.
-However, because witch hazel is not recommended for dry or sensitive skin, you should perform a pad test before using it.
+Once again, it is undeniable that witch hazel can aid in the treatment of razor bumps.
+Not only that, but it also has a number of other benefits, such as treating acne, treating a burn, tightening pores, and so on.
+However, because witch hazel is not recommended for dry or sensitive skin, a pad test should be performed before use.